Microsoft/azure-docs.nl-nl/articles/azure-sql/database/service-tiers-vcore.md

 #### <a name="azure-offer-types-supported-by-m-series"></a>Azure-aanbiedings typen die worden ondersteund door M-serie

-Voor toegang tot de M-serie moet het abonnement een betaald aanbod type zijn, inclusief betalen naar gebruik of Enterprise Agreement (EA).
+Voor toegang tot de M-serie moet het abonnement een betaald aanbod type zijn, inclusief betalen naar gebruik of Enterprise Overeenkomst (EA).
 Zie [huidige aanbiedingen zonder bestedings limieten](https://azure.microsoft.com/support/legal/offer-details)voor een volledige lijst met Azure-aanbiedings typen die door de M-serie worden ondersteund.

 <!--
 To enable M-series hardware for a subscription and region, a support request must be opened.
 The subscription must be a paid offer type including Pay-As-You-Go or Enterprise Agreement (EA).
 If the support request is approved, then the selection and provisioning experience of M-series follows the same pattern as for other hardware generations.
 For regions where M-series is available, see [M-series availability](#m-series).